 Perhaps the most famous example of both outdoor and indoor gardening dates from the time of Emperor Nebuchadnezzar who in 610 B.C.E. completed The Hanging Gardens of Babylon, one of the seven wonders of the ancient world.

 The widespread use of houseplants that we see today, however, can be traced back to Victorian England in the late 1800s.
-While the sumptuous outdoor British gardens kept their gates closed until springtime, many Brits began growing a wide variety of cheery and colourful plants.
-The included English ivy, dracaenas, and Chinese evergreens to name a few.
+While the sumptuous outdoor British gardens kept their gates closed until springtime, many Brits began growing a wide variety of cheery and colorful plants.
+They included English ivy, dracaenas, and Chinese evergreens to name a few.

 Things have moved on, thankfully, and the range of indoor plants available now has arguably never been greater.